Cynthia-XinyuWang/Cynthia-XinyuWang.github.io/_pages/Working Projects.md

 ## Working Papers
 ---
 * How to Effectively Ride Bubbles?
-Evidence from Real-time Sector Trading in Chinese Stock Market, with Feng Hao, Wei Xinpei, ***Submitted***.
+Evidence from Real-time Sector Trading in Chinese Stock Market, with Feng Hao, Wei Xinpei, ***Under Review***.

 * Influencing Factors of SectoralBubbles and its Contagion to Market in Chinese Stocks, with Wang Shaoping, Feng Hao, ***Under Review***.